qpsolvers/qpbenchmark/results/github_ffa.md

 Problems in this test set:

 - [GHFFA01](https://github.com/stephane-caron/qpsolvers_benchmark/issues/25): Project the origin on a 2D line that becomes vertical.
-- [GHFFA02](https://github.com/stephane-caron/qpsolvers_benchmark/issues/27): Linear system with two variables and a large condition number
+- [GHFFA02](https://github.com/stephane-caron/qpsolvers_benchmark/issues/27): Linear system with two variables and a large condition number.

 ## Solvers